The T. S. Eliot Prize 2024

 Eleanor Among the Saints / Carcanet Press

-Rachel Mann is a priest, writer and broadcaster.
-She is the author of thirteen books, including her debut poetry collection, A Kingdom of Love (Carcanet Press, 2019), and the acclaimed non-fiction, Fierce Imaginings: The Great War, Ritual, Memory and God (Darton, Longman & Todd, 2017).
-She is a Visiting Teaching Fellow at The Manchester Writing School, and broadcasts regularly, including as a contributor to BBC Radio 4’s Thought for the Day.
-Her second collection, Eleanor Among the Saints, was published by Carcanet Press in January 2024.
+Rachel Mann, shortlisted for the T. S. Eliot Prize 2024 for Eleanor Among the Saints (Carcanet Press), is a priest, writer and broadcaster.
+She is the author of thirteen books, including her debut poetry collection A Kingdom of Love (Carcanet Press, 2019), and the acclaimed non-fiction Fierce Imaginings: The Great War, Ritual, Memory and God (Darton, Longman & Todd, 2017).
+Eleanor Among the Saints is her second collection.
+Mann is a Visiting Teaching Fellow at Manchester Writing School, and broadcasts regularly, including as a contributor to BBC Radio 4’s Thought for the Day.
 Born in the UK, she lives in Manchester.
 Photo © KTPhotography

 Gboyega Odubanjo